 - Tilted or rotated images.
 Artwork should have straight edges and corners.

-- Images should be cropped to minimize distracting elements such as hands, pets, art supplies, etc. or large borders.
+- Images should be cropped to minimize excessively larger borders or distracting elements such as hands, pets, furniture, art supplies, etc.

 - Avoid excessive image noise from upsampling or upscaling.